cdancy/etcd-rest/README.md

 # etcd-rest
 ![alt tag](https://coreos.com/assets/images/svg/logos/etcd-horizontal-color.svg)

-java client to interact with Etcd's v2 REST API.
+java client, based on jclouds, to interact with Etcd's v2 REST API.

 ## Setup and How to use